 Reading novels is considered beneficial and a requirement for literacy development.
 Reading can help improve a child’s or adult’s ability to focus.

 While reading, your mind is engaged in a healthy activity.
-Your brain is working on absorbing information, on remembering details, following the storyline.
-This is great exercise for your brain.
+Your brain is working on absorbing information, remembering details, and following the storyline.
+This is a great exercise for your brain.

-On top of this, by keeping your mind occupied with the plot of the story, trains your brain the ability to focus on a task for longer periods of time.
+On top of this, keeping your mind occupied with the plot of the story trains your brain the ability to focus on a task for longer periods of time.

 Among the best-known benefits linked to reading novels is that it is a great source of wholesome entertainment.
 All the books you will pick and read offer different stories and information, and you can carry your book and read it at your favorite location, like by the pool, on your couch, on the beach, and before you sleep.

-You will unlock endless opportunities when you choose reading books as your favorite form of entertainment.
-From reducing stress levels and learning to focus and analyze different situations, you will lead a quality life.
+You will unlock endless opportunities when you get into reading books as your favorite form of entertainment.
+By reducing stress levels and learning to focus and analyze different situations, you will lead a quality life.

 When you open a book and get thoroughly engrossed in it, you will have opened up your imagination and that helps you enter a state of consciousness that is unaltered.

 When you have your mind engaged in literary escape, tension is removed, and your body prepares for slumber.
 People who read before going to bed usually enjoy a deep and quality sleep.
 Introducing reading to your bedtime routine is generally not difficult and it can be a great way to replace watching TV or other activities that could actually have a negative effect on your sleep.

 When you are lost in a book, your focus is on the plot, and you no longer focus on the problems you are facing; hence your heart rate, blood pressure, and muscle tension are lowered.